 Equal pay legislation

-There are two issues governing the legal aspects of antidiscrimination policy.
+There are two issues governing the legal aspects of anti-discrimination policy.
 One has to do with opportunity, the other with outcome.
 Equal opportunity implies that such characteristics as race, gender, and religion cannot be used to exclude a person from any job.
 However, almost always, not allowing individuals to get jobs for which they qualify is economically inefficient.
 It results in lower profits.
 For this reason, long-term competitive forces, arising independent of any government action, tend to drive out business enterprises engaging in such discrimination.

 Enterprises such as the government, public institutions, and regulated monopolies do not compete in the marketplace.
 As such, they are not motivated by profits, and they do not have to minimize costs.
 For this reason, government agencies, non-profit organizations, or overly regulated businesses are capable of discrimination, and hence are more likely to be guilty of unequal opportunity.
 Past studies corroborate this point for regulated monopolies .
 Since non-competitive forces are the prime cause of unequal opportunity, the promotion of economic competition is an important weapon to prevent discrimination in opportunity.

 Equal pay legislation, and particularly “comparable worth” legislation, deals with outcome rather than opportunity.
 Equal outcomes entail defining discriminated-against groups simply by the pay that members of these groups receive.
-Some allege that the lower pay that women on average receive is prima facie evidence of discrimination.
+Some allege that the lower pay that women on average receive is, ostensibly, evidence of discrimination.
 However, unequal economic outcomes need not arise from unequal opportunity.
-As has been implied, unequal outcome can result from personal choice.
+As has been implied, unequal outcomes can result from personal choice.
 At least in the past, getting married and having children meant one thing for men and another thing for women.
 Because women typically bear the brunt of child-rearing, married men with children work more over their lives than married women.
 This division of labor is exacerbated by the extent to which married women are, on average, younger and less educated than their husbands .